 Overall, policy merging in CRL, particularly through regularization methods like EWC and its variants, provides powerful mechanisms for stability.
 Therefore, native regularization methods are still used as baselines for comparison in many CRL studies \cite{gaya2022building,kessler2023effectiveness}.
 The combination of these techniques with transfer learning methods also provides a combinatorial direction for CRL.

 \textbf{Scalability considerations.} As summarized in Table~\ref{tab:integration}, the main bottleneck of policy-focused methods is the overhead of storing, selecting, or merging policies as the task stream grows.
 Their \textit{memory growth} is often driven by extra policy copies, heads, modules, or consolidation statistics, while \textit{compute growth} increases with routing, distillation, or multi-policy optimization.
 Accordingly, their \textit{task-scaling} is strongest in reusable or task-structured settings where policies can be composed, specialized, or merged rather than relearned from scratch.
 These methods therefore fit best when tasks admit recurring structure, explicit reuse, or clear decomposition, but they become less attractive when policy storage and merging overhead dominate the continual budget.

-\subsection{Experience-focused Methods}
+\subsection{Experience-Focused Methods}

 Experience-focused methods in CRL aim to enhance the agent's ability to store and reuse experiences effectively.
 These methods are similar to the experience replay mechanism widely used in DRL, where experiences are stored in a buffer and replayed to stabilize training and break the correlation in data.
 In CRL, experience-focused methods leverage replay buffers, memory mechanisms, or experience relabeling to maintain a balance between retaining critical information from previous tasks and integrating new knowledge.
-Experience-focused approaches are particularly valuable in CRL, as they provide a direct mechanism for revisiting past knowledge without requiring task-specific information, making them versatile for both task-aware and task-agnostic scenarios.
-Based on whether the experience is stored or generated, experience-focused methods can be further divided into direct replay and generative replay.
+Experience-focused methods are particularly valuable in CRL, as they provide a direct mechanism for revisiting past knowledge without requiring task-specific information, making them versatile for both task-aware and task-agnostic scenarios.
+Based on whether the experience is stored or generated, these methods can be further divided into direct replay and generative replay.
 Replay can also be strengthened by explicitly enhancing which transitions are kept or replayed, so that limited buffers retain the most informative continual signal \cite{zhang2023ReplayenhancedContinual}.